madetech/handbook/guides/line-management/probation.md

 ### Worries about failing probation

 It can be stressful to be on probation.
 Explain early that:
 - Most people pass
 - Getting regular feedback means the result won't be a surprise
 - You will guide and support them

 ## One-to-one meetings during probation

 We don't have guidance for one-to-ones in the handbook yet.
 In brief, ask your direct about their week:
 - How are they feeling?
 - What's gone well?
 - What's been difficult?
 - What have they learned?

-For probation, specifically:
+For probation specifically:
 - Reflect on feedback together
 - Talk about whether they're on-track to pass
 - Offer to ask their team directly for feedback, if it's not forthcoming